joesparrow/palindromeevents/index.md

 ## Is there anything else special about this February?

 Why yes there is!
-Every six to ten years we get a rectaangular February, which is where the first day of February, a month with 28 days, falls on a Monday (the first day of the week according to ISO 8601).
+Every six to ten years we get a rectangular February, which is where the first day of February, a month with 28 days, falls on a Monday (the first day of the week according to ISO 8601).

 ![A picture of the month of February in the year 2021 which appears to make a rectangle neatly lined up with the 1st of February on a Monday.](calendar.JPG)